-Credit risk with respect to trade accounts receivable was concentrated with three and four of the Company's customers in 2018 and 2017, respectively.
-These customers accounted for approximately 47% and 65% of the Company's outstanding trade accounts receivable at December 31, 2018 and 2017, respectively.
+Credit risk with respect to trade accounts receivable was concentrated with three of the Company's customers in both 2019 and 2018, respectively.
+These customers accounted for approximately 47% of the Company's outstanding trade accounts receivable at both December 31, 2019 and 2018, respectively.
 The Company performs ongoing credit evaluations of its customers' financial condition, uses credit insurance and requires collateral, such as letters of credit, to mitigate its credit risk.
 The deterioration of the financial condition of one or more of its major customers could adversely impact the Company's operations.
 From time to time where the Company determines that circumstances warrant, such as when a customer agrees to commit to a large blanket purchase order, the Company extends payment terms beyond its standard payment terms.